 A head unit is also called an infotainment system.
-It is a component that has a unified interface for your system.
+It is a component that has a unified interface for your car stereo system.

 Many cars come with a head unit, which includes GPS, a car stereo, and other features and settings.
 If your car is not outfitted with one, you may wonder if you can use your iPad as a head unit.

-The answer is that you can, and it offers a bigger display and a lot of functionality.
+The answer is that you can use your iPad as a head unit, and it offers a bigger display and a lot of functionality.
 While it is possible to install an iPad as a head unit, it can be complicated and difficult to install.
 Instead, you can fit an Apple Car Play head unit which is purpose-built for cars and has similar features and layout to an iPad.

-How to Install Your iPad in Place of the Car Stereo
+How to Install Your iPad as a Car Stereo

 If you are still adamant you want to replace your car stereo with an iPad, it is possible.
 But, you’ll need to start with a mounting kit.